radicle-dev/radicle-upstream/FUNDING.md

   Radicle Contracts are deployed to this instance.
 Here, we also set an initial balance of the account we choose for development purposes.

-  For piece of mind, note that this instance has no connection to other networks such as mainnet or testnet.
+  For peace of mind, note that this instance has no connection to other networks such as mainnet or testnet.
 Therefore, no real assets are ever used.
 Feel free to play around!